-- 1. The next questions are about income that your FAMILY received during 2019.
-During the entire year of 2019, what was the total income for THIS FAMILY before taxes, including money from jobs, investments, social security, retirement income, child support, unemployment payments, public assistance, and so on? - 2.
-IF REFUSE OR DK: It is important to understand incomes so we can better understand insurance coverage and concerns about insurance.
-Which of the following income ranges is closest to your family's 2019 total income from all sources?
+1. The next questions are about income that your FAMILY received during 2021.
+During the entire year of 2021, what was the total income for THIS FAMILY before taxes, including money from jobs, investments, social security, retirement income, child support, unemployment payments, public assistance, and so on?

+IF REFUSE OR DK: It is important for us to learn about household incomes so we can better understand how Rhode Island residents access health coverage and concerns that they may have.
+Which of the following income ranges is closest to your family's 2021 total income from all sources?
 (INCOME CATEGORIES WILL BE BASED ON FPL DEFINITIONS)